The Magick Path of Tantra

 Enlightenment is an expression of divine equality.

 Most of the older Kaula Tantras were composed in the form of a dialogue between Shiva and his Shakti.
-As we are dealing with a period when all texts were handwritten on palm leaves, we must realize that we are also probing a period when interpolation or alteration of the original text was a routine procedure.
-Fortunately, the Nath Tantrics value the development of the three super-psychic faculties of insight, intuition and imagination and can determine errors and incongruities with astonishing rapidity.
-These three super faculties or master powers also enable them to create their own texts, mantras, rituals, etc., all having utility and being in harmony with Cosmic Law.
+As we are dealing with a period when all texts were handwritten on palm leaves, we must realize that we are also probing a time when interpolation or alteration of the original text was routine.
+Fortunately, the Nath Tantrics value the development of the three super-psychic faculties—insight, intuition, and imagination—and can determine errors and incongruities with astonishing rapidity.
+These three super faculties, or master powers, also enable them to create their own texts, mantras, rituals, etc., all having utility and being in harmony with Cosmic Law.
 The faculties of insight, intuition, and imagination are the building blocks on which we build our occult world and magick way of life.

 The personal attitude, determination, and outlook of a man or woman can bring about their successful transformation from a mundane clod or rat-racer into a magician.
 A magician, in the sense in which I use the word, is one whose life and living are not occasioned by the exterior world and environment, but one who is able to manipulate the world and live a life of peace, freedom, and happiness.

-I have communicated to the International Nath Order and MAGIKOS my experiences in self-realization and included essential, practical know-how about meditation and vital mental attitudes in earlier manuscripts.
-I have not, as yet, revealed my personal experience of Tantra and enlightenment by orgasm.
-The experience was not planned but developed as part of my meditative hermit’s life.
+I have communicated to the INO and MAGIKOS my experiences in self-realization and included essential, practical know-how about meditation and vital mental attitudes in earlier manuscripts.
+However, I have not yet revealed my personal experience of Tantra and enlightenment by orgasm.
+The experience was not planned, but rather developed as part of my meditative hermit’s life.

-The Kings Ahmed and Mehmad, in order to move troops to assist each other if their towns were besieged, built an underground road between Ahmedabad and Mehmadabad which must have been a great triumph of engineering in its time.
+The Kings Ahmed and Mahmud, in order to move troops to assist each other if their towns were besieged, built an underground road between Ahmedabad and Mehmadabad, which must have been a great triumph of engineering in its time.
 The road still exists, but both ends have been closed.
-Hindus and Muslims, as well as other minor religions, have all lived in peace and tranquility and no conflicts or race riots have been known in Mehmadabad.
+Hindus and Muslims, as well as other minor religions, have all lived in peace and tranquility, and no conflicts or race riots have been known in Mehmadabad.
 This town has been my home for fifteen years.

 Future events confirmed the expectation.
 Shakti dropped out of the course at Ahmedabad and returned to America.
 Many months passed in silence.
 Quite unexpectedly, a letter arrived bearing the postmark of the Virgin Islands in the West Indies.
-I pondered a while because I could think of nobody I knew who would be qualified to live in a place of that name.
+I pondered a while, as I could think of nobody I knew who would be qualified to live in a place with such a name.
 When I opened it, I saw it was from Shakti Devi.
 She was working in a hotel as a barmaid but was very unhappy.
 Could she come to Mehmadabad and live with me in the kutir by the river?
 She had enough money to support herself, and an answer by return was imperative.
-I replied, “Come at once or even sooner.”
+I replied, “Come at once—or even sooner.”
 Shakti came, and the curtain arose on a new drama.

 Great pearls of Tantra and Joy everlasting.